cossacklabs/product-docs/acra/acra-in-depth/data-structures/_index.md

 For humans, these cryptographic containers look like binary blobs of data – nothing special.
 But Acra knows how to recognize its cryptographic containers by their special headers.

-After encryption, a client application or Acra store encrypted data (resulted cryptographic containers) in a database/datastore, and operate on them.
+After encryption, a client application or Acra stores encrypted data (resulted cryptographic containers) in a database/datastore, and operate on them.

 ## AcraBlock

-AcraBlock is a symmetrical cryptographic container.
-In a nutshell, it uses symmetric encryption and key wrapping to encrypt data field.
+Both encryption and decryption of AcraBlock are performed with the same secret key.
+In a nutshell, AcraBlock uses symmetric encryption and key wrapping to encrypt data field.

 Only AcraServer and AcraTranslator can encrypt/decrypt AcraBlocks.